 You’ll get even more of a benefit with a C-clamp grip, also called “thumb over bore.”
 Holding a rifle this way lets you redirect the recoil, so rather than a muzzle jump the recoil travels straight back.
 You can recover from this type of recoil faster for better follow-up shots.

 Just make sure not to go thumb over bore on a bare barrel!
 You don’t want to burn your hand.
-This grip is best for tactical rifles with handguards that cover all of the barrel, such as an AR-15.
+This grip is best for tactical rifles with handguards that cover all of the barrel.